cfengine/documentation/enterprise-cfengine-guide/high-availability.markdown

 # CFEngine #

-In High Availability setup all the clients are aware of existence of more than one hub.
+In a High Availability setup all the clients are aware of existence of more than one hub.
 Current active hub is selected as a policy server and policy fetching and report collection is done by the active hub.
-One of the differences comparing to single-hub installation is that instead of having one policy server, clients are having list of hubs where they should connect to to send the reports or fetch policy.
+One of the differences comparing to single-hub installation is that instead of having one policy server, clients have a list of hubs where they should fetch policy and initiate report collection if using call collect.
 Also after bootstrapping to either active or passive hub clients are implicitly redirected to active one.
 After that trust is established between the client and both active and passive hub so that all clients are capable to communicate with both.
 This allows transparent transition to passive hub once fail-over is happening, as all the clients have already established trust with passive hub as well.

 ### Mission Portal ###